 I did.

-And by the way, I said, if, and I said it's a bad idea.
+And by the way, I said, if, and I said, it's a bad idea.

-I said, kidding, all of those caveats, and these people obviously couldn't figure out Hillary did all of it.
+And these people obviously couldn't figure out Hillary did all of it.

-Not me that not talk about it, actually did it.
+Not talk about it.

-And uh all right, Luke, you've done amazing work.
+And, all right, Luke, you've done amazing work.

-Uh I still would like to see the proper investigation.
+I still would like to see the proper investigation.

 This is very dangerous overall to our national security.